triggermesh/docs/docs/guides/installation.md

 ## Install the controller

-By default the controller gets deployed in the `triggermesh` namespace.
+By default, the controller gets deployed in the `triggermesh` namespace.
 Deploy the controller with the following `kubectl apply` command:

 ```console
 $ kubectl apply -f https://github.com/triggermesh/triggermesh/releases/download/v1.10.1-rc1/triggermesh.yaml